Eligibility for Accommodations and Services

 - ODS will review the need for accommodations and support services based on the student's disability documentation and disability-based need.
 ODS has up to 30 business days of receipt of the documentation to decide appropriate accommodations.

 - ODS will notify the student to set up an appointment via email after determining appropriate accommodations.

 - After meeting with an ODS specialist, the student can sign up for Special Group Registration and request their Accommodation Letter from the ODS office.

-- After picking up or receiving the Accommodation Letter, the student must get all of their professors must sign the letter and then bring it back to ODS.
-This must be repeated at the beginning over every semester.
+- After picking up or receiving the Accommodation Letter, the student must get all of their professors to sign their letter and then bring it back to ODS.
+This must be repeated at the beginning of every semester.